codeformio/declare/README.md

 ### Project

-A Project kind can be used to manage multiple Namespaces and related resources for teams.
+A Project can be used to manage multiple Namespaces and related resources for teams.

 See [Project Controller](./library/projects/controller.yaml).

 ### Cluster

-The Cluster kind expands out into Cluster API resources to managed Kubernetes clusters.
+A Cluster provides a simple abstraction around Cluster API resources for managing Kubernetes clusters.

 See [Cluster quickstart guide](./library/clusters/).